erilu/R-for-data-science-walkthrough/r4ds_chapters4-6_walkthrough.md

     ## 10  2013     1     1       -2.
 8.
     ## # ... with 336,766 more rows

-1. Does the result of running the following code surprise you?
+4.Does the result of running the following code surprise you?
 How do the select helpers deal with case by default?
 How can you change that default?

 ``` r
 select(flights, contains("TIME"))